OleCui/paper_Hyades/README.md

 ## Datasets
 We verify the effectiveness of our proposed method on three large-scale benchmarks, i.e., PrimeKG, BioKG and DRKG.

-These datasets can be downloaded from [datasets](https://drive.google.com/drive/folders/1K7yE0mgQOZsKCcDM-k_rYZFYmKmxWbrZ).
+These datasets can be downloaded from [google drive](https://drive.google.com/drive/folders/1K7yE0mgQOZsKCcDM-k_rYZFYmKmxWbrZ).
 Herein, we elaborate on the corresponding data files.
 - <i>disease_to_idx.json</i>: The disease name to id mapping file.
 - <i>drug_to_idx.json</i>: The drug name to id mapping file.
 - <i>gene_to_idx.json</i>: The gene name to id mapping file.